jnhoward/SU2LDM_public/README.md

     $ pip install -r softwareRequirements/coreRequirements.txt

-    The main dependencies are listed in coreRequirements.txt.
+    The main package dependencies are listed in coreRequirements.txt.
 In order to avoid possible installation issues we have not listed their specific versions in coreRequirements.txt.
 However they are as follows:

     - ulysses==1.0.1
     - jupyter==1.0.0